rajatalpha/MFDM_Hackathon_code/README.md

 # MFDM_Hackathon_code
-this is tthe code using XGboost which was submitted in the hackathon
+This is tthe code using XGboost which was submitted in the hackathon